churchlab/millstone/README.md

     (venv)$ ./scripts/run_unit_tests.sh main

-For integration tests, unfortunately you'll have to do it a slightly different way (TODO: Fix this):
+For integration tests, we haven't figured out the optimal syntax in the test script so to run individual tests, you'll need to do it this more explicit way:

     (venv)$ ./manage.py test --settings=tests.integration_test_settings tests/integration/test_pipeline_integration.py:TestAlignmentPipeline.test_run_pipeline